acewhite1010/NetherrackParity/README.md

 Why does it not work?
 - Make sure you're having the ZIP file in the correct folder.
 Otherwise, send me a DM via Discord (acewhite#4025) so I can troubleshoot and update.

+Hmm...
+I don't see some versions I want...
+- There's a lot of them in the releases page, click "Show all assets" (or something similar to those lines) and it should show!